Chadwell St Mary Lease Extension - Free Consultation

 Why you should start your Chadwell St Mary lease extension today:

-It is conventional wisdom that a property with over one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than one hundred years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 30 years unexpired, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement